riscv-boom/riscv-boom/docs/sections/Debugging/debugging.rst

 .. code-block:: bash

-    less -r pipeview.out``
+    less -r pipeview.out

-To learn more about o3-pipeview.py and to download gem5 visit http://www.m5sim.org/Visualization.
+To learn more about :code:`o3-pipeview.py` and to download gem5 visit http://www.m5sim.org/Visualization.